 This turntable is covered by a one-year warranty from the date of purchase.
 The Crosley USB turntable comes with a user manual that guides you through setup.
 If you have any questions concerning your turntable's performance, you can reach the manufacturer via phone or email.

 Crosley is a great-looking turntable and has many features, including a counterweight and an antiskating mechanism.
-The LP to digital conversions we made during testing was fairly noiseless, but it didn't have the clarity that other turntables produced.
+The LP to digital conversions we made during testing was fairly noiseless, but it didn't have the clarity that the Ion Archive and Audio-Technica LP120 produced.
 This is not to say that the quality was terrible – quite the contrary – other turntables toward the top of our lineup produced clearer-sounding conversions.
 This is still a quality turntable unit that certainly deserves to be in our top 10 list.